Characterization of Excess Risk for Locally Strongly Convex Population Risk: Excess Risk Under Non-Convex Problems

-In this subsection we establish upper bound for the expected excess risk of iterates obtained by proper algorithms under non-convex loss functions.
-In contrast to the convex optimization, in general, the proper algorithm under non-convex loss functions is not guaranteed to find the global minimum.
+In this subsection, we establish upper bounds for the expected excess risk of iterates obtained by proper algorithms under non-convex problems.
+In contrast to convex optimization, the proper algorithm under non-convex problems is not guaranteed to find the global minimum, as it only approximates SOSP.
 Hence the optimization error may not vanish as in Theorem \ref{thm:excess risk for convex loss}.
-Recall that $\cM_{\bS} = \{\bw_{\bS, 1}^{*}, \cdots, \bw_{\bS, K}^{*}\}$ with $\bw_{\bS, k}^{*}$ defined in \eqref{eq:wk} and the projection operator defined in Section \ref{sec:preliminaries}.
-We have the following theorem on the upper bound of the expected excess risk. \begin{theorem} Under Assumption \ref{ass:smoothness}, \ref{ass:local strongly convexity} and \ref{ass:strict saddle}, if $\bw_{t}$ satisfies \eqref{eq:escape from saddle point}, by choosing $t$ in \eqref{eq:escape from saddle point} such that $\zeta(t) < \alpha^2/(2L_0)$ and $\rho(t) < \lambda/2$, we have
+The following theorem proved in Appendix \ref{app:Proof in sec4.3} establishes an upper bound of the expected excess risk. \begin{theorem} Under Assumption \ref{ass:smoothness}, \ref{ass:local strong convexity} and \ref{ass:strict saddle}, if $\bw_{t}$ satisfies \eqref{eq:escape from saddle point}, by choosing $t$ in \eqref{eq:escape from saddle point} such that $\zeta(t) < \alpha^2/(2L_0)$ and $\rho(t) < \lambda/2$, we have